Office of State Fire Marshal

 How do I get a class approved to provide Continuing Education Credit?

 Many classes presented by the International Society of Explosives Engineers (ISEE) and the National Fire Protection Association (NFPA) regarding blasting will be approved for continuing education credits.
-See the following link for the procedures for seeking approval for specific continuing education credits given by other organizations - (Policy 13-001).
+If you have other training you wish to have approved for CEUs, send the course provider, course outline, and number of hours to OSFMPermitting@llr.sc.gov and it will be considered.